Israel PEO & Employer of Record Services

-Israel is a “very highly developed” economy according to the United Nations 2017 Human Development Index.
+Israel is a “very highly developed” economy according to the UN’s Human Development Index.
 The major contributing factors for its consistent high rankings over the years in the index include encouragement to economic expansion with a strong protection of property rights, openness to foreign investment and trade, and efficient regulation of business start-ups.
 Israel boasts the highest concentration of high-tech start-ups in the world.
 Value of Israel’s total foreign trade, represented by adding up the share in GDP of imports and exports, is 59%.
 Israel’s economic dynamism has attracted a high level of investment from leading organizations of various countries.

 Israeli New Shekel